aws-samples/aws-cdk-golden-ami-pipeline/README.md

 ![alt text](images/golden_ami.png)

 # <a name='keyfeatures'></a>Key Features
--   As part of the security best practice, there will be one Customer Manager Keys ( CMK) created per pipeline and the underlying EBS volume of AMI will be encrypted with the same
+-   As part of the security best practice, there will be one Customer Managed Key ( CMK) created per pipeline and the underlying EBS volume of AMI will be encrypted with the same.
+This can be turned on/off with parameters which is described later.

 -   Base image can refer to AWS managed public ssm parameter (for example - /aws/service/eks/optimized-ami/1.14/amazon-linux-2/recommended) that holds the latest Amazon Linux 2 AMI or latest EKS optimized AMI or it can refer any Base AMI ID (ami-0123456789) that is available in the region where the service is being deployed

 -   User can bring their own Build and Test steps ( in yaml file) or AWS managed pre-build SSM documentation can also be used.

 -   Image Pipeline will send SNS notification for success or failure.
-Later this can be used to update DynamoDB ( This part is not implemented in the solution)

 -   AMI Pipeline creation is configuration driven.
 CDK application will read the user provided configuration and provision the pipeline.